About Us

 The Sankoryo of Koyata Iwasaki

-Corporate Responsibility to Society"Shoki Hoko"
+Corporate Responsibility to Society "Shoki Hoko"

 Resolve to contribute to society

-Strive to enrich Society, both materially and spiritually, while contributing towards the preservation of the global environment.
+Strive to enrich society, both materially and spiritually, while contributing towards the preservation of the global environment.

-Integrity and Fairness"Shoji Komei"
+Integrity and Fairness "Shoji Komei"

 Insist on fairness and integrity

-Maintain principles of transparency and openness conducting business with integrity and fairness.
+Maintain principles of transparency and openness, conducting business with integrity and fairness.

-International Understanding through Trade "Ritsugyo Boeki"
+Global Understanding through Business "Ritsugyo Boeki"

 Be globally minded

-Expand business, based on an all encompassing global perspective.
+Expand business, based on an all-encompassing global perspective.

 (The modern day interpretation of the Three Corporate Principles, as agreed on at the Mitsubishi Kinyokai meeting of the companies that constitute the so-called Mitsubishi group in January 2001.)